peter88213/yw-reporter/docs/usage.md

 #### Columns

+- **ID** -- Create a column for yWriter's internal chapter/scene IDs.
 - **Number** -- Create a column for chapter/scene numbers.
 - **Title** -- Create a column for chapter/scene titles.
 - **Description** -- Create a column for chapter/scene descriptions.